 Remember: Students are given so much information during the clerkship orientation that all points may not have been received clearly.
-You will help to facilitate a smooth rotation for your students if you provide reminders to your students about significant points during the rotation.
+You'll help to facilitate a smooth transition for your students if you provide reminders about significant points during the clerkship.
 Linking vital information to knowledge already acquired will improve the retention rate of the new information.
 Students want to know: